For Better or Worse (2011 TV series)

 For Better or Worse is an American television sitcom created, written and executive produced by Tyler Perry.
 The series is based on and is a TV spin-off to Perry's 2007 film Why Did I Get Married? and its 2010 sequel Why Did I Get Married Too?
 The show premiered on November 25, 2011 and aired on TBS for two seasons.

-In 2013, Oprah Winfrey Network (OWN) ordered a third season, which premiered on September 18, 2013.
-The show would run for three additional seasons on OWN.
+In 2013, OWN ordered a third season, which premiered on September 18, 2013.
+The show ran for three additional seasons on OWN.

 Production

-TBS announced the straight-to-series order of For Better or Worse on April 26, 2011, the same day it was announced that House of Payne would be ending after its eighth season.
+TBS announced the straight-to-series order of For Better or Worse on April 26, 2011, the same day it was announced that House of Payne would be ending after its sixth season.
 Unlike House of Payne and Meet the Browns, which are family-oriented, For Better Or Worse targets young adults.
 The premiere episode of the series acquired 3.33 million viewers, bringing the show to the top of the charts as basic cable's No. 1 comedy series for the month of October 2011.

 In February 2012, TBS announced the thirty-five episode second season renewal, which premiered on July 13, 2012, with the first season averaging 2.9 million viewers.
 For Better or Worse was also basic cable's No. 1 sitcom of 2011 and the No. 1 show on all of television with African-American adults in the same year.